LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 First, lets look at our HomePageSteps file.
 We need **WebDriverManager** and **PageObjectManager** in every step file.
 Therefore we need to create objects for both classes using new operator again and again.

-Now with just adding Constructor to HomePageSteps file and passing **TestContext** as a Parameter to constructor would take all the pain.
+Now with just adding Constructor to HomePageSteps class and passing **TestContext** as a Parameter to constructor would take all the pain.
 Within the TestContext object we have everything available which is required for the test.
 The new HomePageSteps class should look like this now:
 ### HomePageSteps.java (after adding step class constructor with TextContext as a parameter)